Are You Dealing With Shoulder Pain?

 Patients who have suffered an acute rotator cuff injury often report a "tearing" or "snapping" sound and sensation that is followed by severe pain and weakness.

 Most chronic strains start silently with symptoms slowly becoming more evident as the impingement progresses.
-Pain is usually found in the front and outside of your shoulder but can also sometimes radiate down your upper arm.
+Pain is usually found in the front and outside of your shoulder but can also sometimes radiate down your upper arm or shoulder blade.

 Symptoms are usually aggravated by overhead activity, reaching and pulling and may progress to the point that you have difficulty raising your arm overhead.
 Pain is typically made worse at night, especially when you lie on the impacted area of your shoulder.
 Be sure to tell us if you suffer from significant neck pain, shortness of breath, chest pain or chest pressure.